-Results concerning the pair correlation of sequences of the form $(\alpha x_n)_{n\in\NN}$ for almost all $\alpha\in\RR$ belong to the metric theory of pair correlation.
+Results concerning sequences of the form $(\alpha x_n)_{n\in\NN}$ for almost all $\alpha\in\RR$, in the sense of full Lebesgue measure, belong to the metric theory.
 When $(\alpha x_n)_{n\in\NN}$ has Poissonian pair correlation for almost all $\alpha$, we say that the sequence $(x_n)_{n\in\NN}$ is metric Poissonian.
 As previously mentioned, the sequence $(n^d)_{n\in\NN}$ is metric Poissonian.
 This result was generalised by Boca and Zaharescru~\cite{BZ00} to polynomial sequences $(p(n))_{n\in\NN}$, where $p\in\ZZ[X]$ has degree at least $2$.
-See also~\cite{BE25+,CLZ15,RZ99,W18} for further metric results involving integer- and rational-valued sequences.
+See~\cite{BE25+,CLZ15,RZ99,W18} for further metric results involving integer-valued and rational-valued sequences.

-Over the past decade, significant progress has been made in establishing conditions that determine when an integer-valued sequence is metric Poissonian.
-Let $E_N$ denote the truncated additive energy of the sequence $(x_n)_{n\in\NN}$, defined by
+Over the past decade, significant progress has been made in establishing conditions that determine when an integer valued sequence is metric Poissonian.
+Let $E_N$ denote the truncated additive energy of the sequence $(x_n)_{n\in\NN}$, which is defined by

-A foundational result in this direction is due to Aistleitner, Larcher and Lewko~\cite[Theorem~1]{ALL17}.
+A foundational result of Aistleitner, Larcher and Lewko~\cite[Theorem~1]{ALL17} is as follows.

 \begin{theorem} Let $(x_n)_{n\in\NN}$ be a sequence of distinct integers.
 Assume that there exists $\delta>0$ such that

 Then $(x_n)_{n\in\NN}$ is metric Poissonian. \end{theorem}

 The exponent $3-\delta$ here is sharp, since trivially we have